Tencent’s TiMi opens third North American triple-A game studio in Montreal

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

 TiMi Studio Group has opened a new triple-A game studio in Montreal.
-It’s the third such studio the Tencent-owned game division has started in North America.
+It’s the third such dev outpost that the Tencent-owned entity has started in North America.

-TiMi Montréal joins TiMi Seattle and TiMi Los Angeles, which are divisions of Shenzhen, China-based TiMi, which is the mobile game studio behind titles such as Call of Duty: Mobile, Honor of Kings, and the upcoming Pokémon Unite.
-TiMi also revealed that game veteran Sinjin Bain is executive producer at TiMi Los Angeles.
+TiMi Montréal joins TiMi Seattle and TiMi Los Angeles, which are divisions of the Shenzhen, China-based TiMi, the mobile game studio behind titles such as Call of Duty: Mobile, Honor of Kings, and the upcoming Pokémon Unite.
+TiMi also revealed that game veteran Sinjin Bain is the executive producer at TiMi Los Angeles.

-TiMi Montréal will be a leading studio to focus on the creation and development of an original intellectual property, with the backing of TiMi’s global development resources.
+TiMi Montréal will focus on the creation and development of an original intellectual property, with the backing of TiMi’s global development resources.
 The Montréal team will be challenged to create a triple-A, open-world, service-focused video game for players to explore across multiple platforms.
 TiMi Montréal will set its own creative destiny with plans to grow into a sizable team by the end of this year.

-Vincent Gao, head of global game development for TiMi Studio Group, said in an email to GamesBeat that it’s a lot of work to start so many studios at once but the company is improving how it manages everything.
+Vincent Gao, the head of global game development for TiMi Studio Group, said in an email to GamesBeat that it’s a lot of work to start so many studios at once but the company is improving how it manages everything.

 “Our presence in North America has been several years in the making so to reach this point and share this news with you is great progress,” Gao said.
 “We’ll keep working at it so we have more to share soon.”

-The open-world game will be built for the consoles and the PC.
+The open-world game will be built for PC and consoles.
 TiMi Montréal is committed to the growth of the local gaming ecosystem.
 To support growing the local talent pool, it will collaborate with local universities and organizations like Montréal International, which supports the attraction of international talent, TiMi said.

 TiMi Studio Group is a member of Playing for the Planet Alliance, a collective effort by the games industry to decarbonize and integrate environmental activations into video games facilitated by the United Nations Environment Programme (UNEP).
 TiMi Montréal will work with local partners to advance its sustainability initiatives as well.